Position

 Qualifications

-• Bachelor’s degree in Environmental Science, Natural Resource Management, or a related field.
+• Experience in outdoor recreation, conservation, or a related field.

 Is becoming a Park Ranger a good career path?

 A career as a Park Ranger offers a unique blend of outdoor work and public service.
-This role involves protecting natural resources, ensuring visitor safety, and educating the public about the environment.
-Park Rangers work in various settings, from national parks to local recreation areas.
+This role involves protecting natural resources, ensuring visitor safety, and providing educational programs.
+Park Rangers work in various environments, from national parks to local recreation areas.
 They often engage in activities like trail maintenance, wildlife monitoring, and fire prevention.
-The job requires physical fitness and a strong commitment to conservation.
+This job requires a mix of physical fitness and knowledge of environmental science.

 • Pros: